junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 5

-> Cas possess Dean, go to his old office, get files, find out it's Nick, track his location, haunt him
+> Cas possess Dean, go to his old office, get files, find out it's Nick

 "For god's sake, what's happening?!"
 Dean stands up from the theater seat, clenching the back of the front row chair tight.
 His body is shaking.